iamdonovan/iamdonovan.github.io/_sources/teaching/egm703/lectures.rst.txt

 Here, you will find links to YouTube playlists of the lectures for each week, as well as transcripts and the slides in pdf format.

+.. _egm703 week1:

-week 1: thermal remote sensing
+thermal remote sensing
 ------------------------------

 video playlist